LearnModu/moduassist/README.md

 # ModuAssist
-Host your own instance of ModuAssist locally on Python!
+Host your own instance of ModuAssist's HTTP Server locally on Python!
 Our AI copilot designed to help you with Modu, powered by GPT-4o, is finally here.
 ## Example Request
 ```bash
 curl -X POST \